 \subsection{Mesh relations}

-Is is possible to make use of the $m$-diagonals so as to easily picture mesh relations.
-There are several types of mesh relations that can thus be described: mesh relations containing two or three monomials in the transjective component and mesh relations in the three tubes of rank greater than one.
+It is possible to make use of the $m$-diagonals so as to easily picture mesh relations.
+There are several types of mesh relations that can thus be described depending on the number of paths from $\tau \alpha$ to $\alpha$.

-The first type of relation is the one of the following:
+The first type of relation is of the following form:

-It is easy to see that the extremities of both arcs of type different from $1$ correspond to the extremities of the arc of type $1$ linked with the other arcs, and this is a general case.
+It is easy to see that, if we call by $a$ and $b$ the extremities of both arcs of type different from $1$, then the arc of type $1$ links $a$ to $b$.
+This is a general case.

 The second one is of this shape: